SumoLogic/sumologic-documentation/docs/sdo/set-up-sdo/sdo-setup-from-atlassian-marketplace.md

 ---
 id: sdo-setup-from-atlassian-marketplace
+title: SDO Setup from Atlassian Marketplace
+description: Learn how to set up the Software Development Optimization (SDO) Solution from the Atlassian Marketplace.
 ---

-# SDO Setup from Atlassian Marketplace

 These instructions help you prepare and set up the Software Development Optimization (SDO) Solution through the Atlassian Marketplace.